-Google Aims To Give Cell Reception To Puerto Rico Via Experimental Balloons
+Experimental Balloon Project Aims To Give Cell Reception To Puerto Rico

-Google will begin using an experimental balloon to try and restore emergency cellular reception service to the devastated island of Puerto Rico after the Federal Communications Commission approved a license on Friday.
+Project Loon aims to try and restore emergency cellular reception service to the devastated island of Puerto Rico after the Federal Communications Commission approved a license on Friday.

-The tech giant aims to use it Project Loon program to restore emergency service to the island, where fewer than a fourth of the cell towers are working.
+Project Loon will work to restore emergency service to the island, where fewer than a fourth of the cell towers are working.
 FCC chief of staff Matthew Berry tweeted the news on Friday evening, two days after the commission approved a $77 million plan to restore telecommunications services to Puerto Rico and the U.S. Virgin Islands, which was also a hurricane victim.

+Berry said in his announcement that the license was issued to Google.
+However, the FCC issued the license to Loon, a project by the company X. X, formerly known as Google X, is no longer part of Google, though both are owned by the same company, Alphabet.

-Project Loon, a program that would bring internet and cell service to rural and remote areas across the world through polyethylene balloons, has yet to be fully developed in Google’s innovation lab.
+Project Loon, a program that would bring internet and cell service to rural and remote areas across the world through polyethylene balloons, has yet to be fully developed.
 But its plan is to equip balloons with redesigned components of traditional cell towers, made lighter and powered with solar panels.

-A spokesperson with X, Google’s innovation lab responsible for the project, told Mashable it was unclear if the balloons would be as successful in responding to the aftermath of Hurricane Maria as it had been when extreme flooding hit Peru in May.
+A spokesperson with X told Mashable it was unclear if the balloons would be as successful in responding to the aftermath of Hurricane Maria as it had been when extreme flooding hit Peru in May.

 “We were able to connect people in Peru quickly because we were already working closely with Telefonica on some testing; in this case, things are a little more complicated because we’re starting from scratch,” the spokesperson said in a statement.

-Note: Clarification: This article has been updated to clarify that Project Loon is no longer directly associated with the company Google.